bibbycodes/ft-infra-tech-test-robert-griffith/README.md

 >>> bank.deposit(50)
 ```

 *Note: This is only for illustrating how you can have an interactive python console.
-Please feel free to use different names for Classes/objects/functions needed*
+Please feel free to use different names for Classes/objects/functions*

 ### Some of the tools we use
 - AWS https://aws.amazon.com/  (EC2, S3, RDS, Lambda, DynamoDB)